red5pro/streaming-html5/src/page/test/castlabsWatermark/README.md

 # Usage

+1. Start a broadcast preferrably with 16:9 (e.g., `640x360`) aspect ratio using a Publish example.
-1. Click on `Start` to begin credential authentication and watermark overlay request.
+2. Click on `Subscribe` to begin credential authentication and watermark overlay request.
-2. Once the watermark overlay request is complete, the watermarked image be overlayed on the live broadcast stream.
+3. Once the watermark overlay request is complete, the watermarked image be overlayed on the live broadcast playback.

 ## Single-Frame Watermark Forensics

-Once you have started a live stream, take a screenshot of the live video area to be used in your `castLabs` account for extraction.
+Once playback has started, take a screenshot of the live video area to be used in your `castLabs` account for extraction.

 1. Take a screenshot of the live video area.
 2. Upload the screenshot to the [castLabs watermarking tool](https://watermark.castlabs.com/)